atxrenegade/directory_cozumel/README.md

 All user supplied data is sent to an admin entry database for review and verification before being add to the directory.

-The application includes a build in admin page....that.....
+The application includes a built-in admin page which displays entries for all user initiated records.
+From the Admin panels an administrator can approve and decline these entries, search and view entry records, initiate google maps creation for specified listings, add, create and delete administrators, and database records.

 ## How to Use this Application
 ### For Users